Asmir Begović: Bosnia and Herzegovina

-However, less than two months later, Begović changed his mind and on 21 August 2009 accepted a call-up for two Bosnia 2010 World Cup qualifiers: away at Armenia on 5 September 2009, and four days later versus Turkey at home in Zenica.
+However, less than two months later, Begović changed his mind.
+On 21 August 2009, he accepted a call-up for two Bosnia 2010 World Cup qualifiers: away against Armenia on 5 September, and four days later against Turkey at home in Zenica.
+Moreover, he did not play in either match.
 During the pre-match preparations, Begović gave an interview to the Bosnian web portal, stating among other things:

-He did not play in either match.
-However, his debut for the national team finally came in the next qualifier against Estonia.
-He came on to replace Kenan Hasagić in the 92nd minute of the match, in which Bosnia won the match with a final score of 2–0.
+In October 2009, Begović debuted for another 2010 FIFA World Cup qualification match against Estonia, coming on as a substitute to Kenan Hasagić in the 92nd minute of the match, in which Bosnia won the match with a final score of 2–0.

-On 3 March 2010, he played a significant role in a match for the first time as he got to play the second half in Bosnia's friendly match against Ghana.
-Bosnia won the match 2–1 and Begović didn't concede any goals.
-He received his first full cap against Sweden in May 2010.
-Bosnia lost the match 4–2, but Begović was not responsible for any of the goals according to the Bosnian media, as they blamed Bosnia's defense for the goals.
-He caused controversy after he pulled out of Bosnia's friendlies against Slovakia and Mexico.
+On 3 March 2010, Begović played his first significant role in a match as he got to play the second half in a 2–1 friendly victory against Ghana; Begović did not concede any goals.
+He received his first full appearance against Sweden in May where Bosnia and Herzegovina lost the match 4–2, but Begović was not responsible for any of the goals according to the Bosnian media, as they blamed Bosnia's defense for the goals.

+Begović caused controversy after he pulled out of Bosnia and Herzegovina's friendly matches against Slovakia and Mexico.
 In August 2012, Begović became first-choice goalkeeper for the national team.
-On 27 May 2013, Begović has been voted the 2012 Bosnian Footballer of the Year by the Bosnian Sport Writers' Jury.
-On 16 October 2013 Bosnia defeated Lithuania 1–0 to qualify for the 2014 FIFA World Cup, their first major tournament.

-In June 2014, he was named in Bosnia and Herzegovina's squad for the 2014 FIFA World Cup, where he played full 90 minutes in all three matches.
+On 27 May 2013, he has been voted the 2012 Bosnian Footballer of the Year by the Bosnian Sport Writers' Jury.
+On 16 October 2013, Bosnia and Herzegovina defeated Lithuania 1–0 to qualify for the 2014 FIFA World Cup, their first major tournament.
+In June 2014, Begović was named in Bosnia and Herzegovina's squad for the 2014 FIFA World Cup, where he played full 90 minutes in all three matches.

 Personal life

-On 18 June 2011, Begović married his American-born wife, Nicolle Howard, with whom he has two daughters, Taylor and Blair Rose Begović.
+On 18 June 2011, Begović married his American-born wife, Nicolle Howard, with whom he has two daughters.
 In April 2011 he joined FC Edmonton's charity 'Kicks for Kids Program'.

 Begović was born in Bosnia and Herzegovina while it was part of the SFR Yugoslavia, and moved to Germany at the age of four.
 Growing up in Germany, Begović supported Bayern Munich and cites goalkeeping great Oliver Kahn as his inspiration.
 He also attended matches at his local club VfB Stuttgart.
 Along with his native Bosnian, Begović is fluent in three additional languages: German, English and French.
 In October 2013 he set up his own charity, the Asmir Begović Foundation.
+His mother is from Stolac.
+As a Muslim, Begović follows a customized meal plan when training during the Islamic holy month of Ramadan.

-Begović's younger brother Denis plays for Bristol City's Under 18s as a goalkeeper.
+Begović's younger brother Denis had a brief spell with Bristol City's under-18s as a goalkeeper.

-In April 2020, Begović played a football video game against fellow professional Alphonso Davies – who also came to Canada as a child refugee – to raise funds for the United Nations High Commissioner for Refugees.
+In April 2020, Begović played a football video game against fellow professional Alphonso Davies, who also came to Canada as a child refugee, to raise funds for the United Nations High Commissioner for Refugees.